-The CMPA analyzed its College complaint cases from the last 10 years.1 It examined the reasons patients also gave for making a complaint and it examined what the Colleges identified as critical factors in their investigation of the complaints.
+The CMPA analyzed its College complaint cases1 and examined the reasons patients gave for making a complaint and the critical factors identified by Colleges in their investigation of complaints.
 A key underlying issue in most of these cases was communication.

-In the complaint cases where communication was flagged, patients said things such as their physician was rude, spoke in a raised voice, used a condescending tone, or dismissed their or their families’ concerns.
-And the Colleges said that communication was a factor in a range of clinical situations.
+In the complaint cases where communication was flagged, patients reported that their physician was rude, spoke in a raised voice, used a condescending tone, or dismissed their or their families’ concerns.
+Colleges validate that communication was a factor in a range of clinical situations.
 For example, in consent discussions where patients did not receive or understand the necessary information about a treatment.